Reading-Group-McGill/reading-group-mcgill.github.io/_pages/about.md

 social: false
 ---

-As of Fall 2020, I will be starting my PhD at the <a href="https://cds.nyu.edu"> Center for Data Science </a> at New York University.
-I'm currently completing my Master's degree in (applied) mathematics at McGill University, under the supervision of <a href="http://www.math.mcgill.ca/hoheisel/">Tim Hoheisel</a> and <a href="http://www.adamoberman.net">Adam Oberman</a>.
+As of Fall 2020, I will be starting my PhD at the <a href="https://cds.nyu.edu"> Center for Data Science </a> at New York University!

+Currently, I'm completing my Master's degree in (applied) mathematics at McGill University, under the supervision of <a href="http://www.math.mcgill.ca/hoheisel/">Tim Hoheisel</a> and <a href="http://www.adamoberman.net">Adam Oberman</a>.
 I was a Visiting Graduate Researcher at UCLA for all of two weeks before I was forced to go home due to COVID19.

 Broadly speaking, I am interested in the interplay of optimization, computational and statistical optimal transport, high dimensional statistics, problems in deep learning, and inverse problems.